Build the perfect

 What are you going to do?

-Don’t waste time walking to your usual study spot if you can find closer alternates.
+Don’t waste time walking to your usual spot if you can find closer a closer alternative.
 Find some great places to get things done as quickly as you can.

 Remember—minutes matter.
 Do anything you can in every block of time you have each and every day.